Danvu772/discordScrape/README.md

 ## Actually using this
 1. After your setup, run `python discordScrape.py` in the terminal in your project root directory
 2. The scraping will take a while, after the scrape, run `python tableParse.py`

+# Todos
+- Fix variable names
+- ~~Implement sync - implemented, time to test it~~
+- Fix reply id - it seems to be getting the message content instead
+- Fix end of chat scraping